 - Find your lawmakers

-- Go to their websites and sign up for their newsletters
+- Go to your lawmakers' websites and sign up for their newsletters

 Help Your Lawmakers Get to Know You